organisciak/dissertation/document/4_apriori_objective.md

  - The __BROAD__ scale is a categorical ranking from three choices: "not similar", "somewhat similar", and "very similar".
  - The __FINE__ scale is a 101-point numerical rating, from 0-100.

-The graders were generally trusted volunteers from the MIR community, and multiple keying was not done.
+The judges were generally trusted volunteers from the MIR community, and multiple keying was not done.

 To understand the consistency of judgments across years of MIREX, we need to look at song pairs that have recurred in judging.
 Since AMS evaluation queries are randomly selected each year, there are only two instances where a query has recurred.